thriveweb/sailinginparadise/content/boatTours/2018-08-31-private-charters.md

   Whatever the occasion, cruising the Gold Coast Broadwater with a Private Boat Charter aboard your own luxury catamaran is a great way to spend a day or evening and Sailing in Paradise is the ultimate venue for your next event.
 accordionSection:
   accordion:
+    - dropdownContent: >-
-    - dropdownContent: "When you book a private charter with Sailing in Paradise you can expect a quality of service from years of experience in the industry but most of all your can expect a fun day (or evening) on the water that your group will love.\r
+        When you book a private charter with Sailing in Paradise you can expect a quality of service from years of experience in the industry but most of all your can expect a fun day (or evening) on the water that your group will love.

-        From your initial enquiry, we aim to make the booking process as simple as possible for you, offering a variety of optional extras including catering, beverages, motorised watersports should you wish to book them.
-But none of this is obligatory, we also welcome BYO.\r
+        From your initial enquiry, we aim to make the booking process as simple as possible for you, offering a variety of optional extras including catering, beverages, should you wish to book them.
+But none of this is obligatory, we also welcome BYO.

-        We offer a personalised and customised service so if you have any questions or special requirements please feel free to reach out to our team and we will do our best to accommodate you."
+        We offer a personalised and customised service so if you have any questions or special requirements please feel free to reach out to our team and we will do our best to accommodate you.
       title: What to expect
     - dropdownContent: >-
         * Swimmers and towel (if you plan to swim)